meghasharma123/meghasharma123/README.md

 <div align="center">

 You have finally discovered my Github profile. <br>
+- 🔭 I’m currently studying at Hemwati Nandan Bahuguna Gharwal University Uttrakhand
+- 🌱 I’m currently Preparing for Gate 2021
+- 💬 Ask me about Anything related to motivation
+- 📫 How to reach me: by my mail or insta or fb
+- ⚡ Fun fact: I love My health and fitness... ;)

 Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
 Ask me anything <a href="https://github.com/meghasharma123/MeghaSharma/issues/new"><b>here</b></a><br>
 or <a href="mailto:meghasharma2822000@gmail.com"><b>email</b></a> me